dsmarcot2018/Bendel-Bot/README.md

 **Music**
 - Plays music through the bot using youtube-dl
 - Commands
-  - !play youtube-link vc
+  - !play <youtube-link>
     - @param youtube-link - A link to the youtube video that you would like to play.
-    - @param vc - The exact name of the vc you would like the bot to join.
     - Plays a youtube link's audio through the bot.
+    - Queues the song if one is already playing.
   - !pause
     - Pauses the audio.
   - !resume